"Betty Chandler" <bettychandler117@gmail.com>,

 What Did You Say?
 What Do You Mean? looks at a hundred of the most common figures of speech in this visual workbook designed as a springboard for family and classroom discussions.
 Each figure of speech is accompanied by an illustration showing its literal meaning, which will help AS children recognize and learn to enjoy metaphors and figurative language.
 The book can be used by parents one-to-one with their ASD child.
 Teachers can also use the book as the basis for classroom work on figurative language.

 What Did You Say?
 What Do You Mean?
 120 Illustrated Metaphor Cards Plus Booklet with Information, Ideas and Instructions.
-Jude Welton & Jane Telford, $40.95
+Jude Welton & Jane Telford, $46.95 (ages 6-13)

 What Did You Say?
 What Do You Mean? metaphor cards present 60 common sayings in a fun, illustrated format, encouraging children to understand and play with metaphorical language.
 Although designed with children with Asperger Syndrome in mind, the cards are useful for all children.
 The accompanying booklet contains information and ideas for games and activities.

-When My Worries Get Too Big: a Relaxation Book for Children Who Live with Anxiety.
-Kari Dunn Buron, foreword by Brenda Smith Myles, $17.50
+When My Worries Get Too Big!
+A Relaxation Book for Children Who Live with Anxiety, 2nd Edition.
+Kari Dunn Buron, $24.95

 Why Do I Have To?
 A Book for Children Who Find Themselves Frustrated by Everyday Rules.
-Laurie Leventhal-Belfer, Illustrated by Luisa Montaini-Klovdahl, $11.95
+Laurie Leventhal-Belfer, Illustrated by Luisa Montaini-Klovdahl, $13.95 (ages 5-12)

 Why do I have to? looks at a set of everyday situations that provide challenges for children at home, with their friends, and at school.
 Laurie Leventhal-Belfer empathizes with children's wish to do things their way, explains clearly why their way does not work, and provides a list of practical suggestions for how to cope with these challenges and avoid feelings of frustration.